irohan98/git-one/README.md

 # git-one
-Just a trial to get the hang off things in GitHub
+Just a trial to get the hang of things in GitHub